leefowlercu/agent-hook-vault-radar/README.md

 ### Environment Variables (.env File)

-The application supports loading environment variables from `.env` files for HCP credentials and configuration:
+The application supports loading environment variables from `.env` files (in the same directory as the executable) for HCP credentials and configuration:

 ```bash
 # Copy the example file